 - Place the chicken pieces on the grates of a roasting rack, or cover a baking sheet with aluminum foil and place the chicken on it.
 Drizzle the vegetable oil over the chicken (this prevents burning).
 Roast the chicken for 30 minutes, or until the juices of the chicken run clear when a knife is penetrated in the thickest part near the bone.

-- Serve immediately with rice or naan bread.
+- Serve immediately with rice and/or fresh naan bread.